4meta5/notes/Principles/Principles.md

 > page 227

 ### Baseball Cards
-*This led to oe of my most valuable management rools: Baseball Cards...In creating the attributes for our baseball cards, I used a combination of adjectives we already used to describe people, like "conceptual", "reliable", "creative", and "determined"; the actions people took or didn't take such as "holding others accountable" or "pushing through to results"; and terms from personality tests such as "extroverted" or "judging".
+*This led to one of my most valuable management rools: Baseball Cards...In creating the attributes for our baseball cards, I used a combination of adjectives we already used to describe people, like "conceptual", "reliable", "creative", and "determined"; the actions people took or didn't take such as "holding others accountable" or "pushing through to results"; and terms from personality tests such as "extroverted" or "judging".
 Once the cards were established, I created a process to have people evaluate each other, with the people rated highest in each dimension (e.g. "most creative") having more weight on the ratings of other people in that dimension.
 People with proven track records in a certain area would get more believability, or decision-making weight, within that area.
 By recording these qualities in people's Baseball Cards, others who'd never worked with them before could know what to expect from them.*

 ### Signs of Close-Mindedness